Appearance

 None

 This example sets the appearance to none.
-The a-none class removes all default styling from the element.
+The a-none utility removes all default styling from the element.

 <button class="a-none px-5 py-1">Send</button>